dopeboy/dopeboy.github.io/about.md

 ## Bio

-Software engineer based out of <s>NYC</s> the bay area.
-Used to work [here](http://ms.com) and [here](http://whitehouse.gov).
-Also launched a startup that [didn't work out](http://dopeboy.github.io/Lessons/).

-I like coding and teaching and sometimes [both at the same time](https://codenation.org/).
+I like building things using software and hardware.
+I like dreaming big and I like being around big dreamers.
+There are few things that get me as excited as an idea, an empty whiteboard, and a fresh text editor.

+## What I do

-I run a [small consulting shop](https://www.thenorthstarlabs.com) where we write code and occasionally train others on how to write code.
+I run a [small consultancy](https://www.thenorthstarlabs.com) where we write code and occasionally train others on how to write code.
+I'm currently focused on a stealth venture in the hardware space involving robotics.

+## Fun facts

+* I've participated and/or mentored in over 15 hackathons.
+* I scuba dive.
+* My favorite food is neapolitan pizza.

 ![img](http://i.imgur.com/vpvRCg7.png)

-## Tools

-linux mint, vim, php, python, django, mysql, postgres, javascript, java, c#